yavorfingarov/SimpleRequestLogger/README.md

 ### Pipeline placement

-You might want to consider placing `SimpleRequestLogger` after request-heavy middlewares like `UseStaticFiles()` if those requests are not interesting for you (alternatively, you might ignore those via the configuration).
+You might want to consider placing `SimpleRequestLogger` after request-heavy middleware like `UseStaticFiles()` if those requests are not interesting for you (alternatively, you might ignore those via the configuration).

 If `SimpleRequestLogger` catches an exception, the request will be logged with a status code 500 and the exception will be rethrown.
 If you have an error handling middleware that alters the response status code based on exception type, you should consider adding `SimpleRequestLogger` before it.